How is JCU making a difference?

 Mandatory hospital rotations do not have to be completed before application or entry into the Australian General Practice Training (AGPT) program, but they must be completed prior to commencing terms in general practice.*

 *Please note that ACRRM registrars must undertake paediatrics, anaesthetics and obstetrics and gynaecology experience during their training, but this does not need to be done prior to commencing terms in general practice.
-Registrars who have not met ACRRM’s prevocational requirements for paediatrics, anaesthetics, and obstetrics and gynaecology before 19 January 2020, are required to submit an Application for Alternative Training Arrangement to James Cook University (JCU) for approval.
+Registrars who have not met ACRRM’s prevocational requirements for paediatrics, anaesthetics, and obstetrics and gynaecology before commencing in their Core Vocational Training, have to indicate on their Training Plan how they will meet these requirements before Fellowship.
+Note that Core Vocational Training refers to GPT1, GPT2, GPT3 and Extended Skills Training for FRACGP registrars and Primary Rural and Remote Training and Advanced Specialised Training for FACRRM registrars.

 Please consult the ACRRM Fellowship Handbook (p.
 10-12) for options on how to meet these requirements without completing a 10-12 week hospital term.